-Currently, over 7,000 volunteers, within a 50-mile radius of UMB, are registered in ResearchMatch.
-As a ResearchMatch Institution, UMB researchers will also have the opportunity to conduct feasibility searches of the ResearchMatch database prior to listing it as a recruitment strategy in their IRB application.
-For more information, view the ResearchMatch PowerPoint and visit ResearchMatch.org
+Currently, more than 7,000 volunteers within a 50-mile radius of UMB are registered in ResearchMatch.
+As a ResearchMatch Institution, UMB researchers also will have the opportunity to conduct feasibility searches of the ResearchMatch database before listing it as a recruitment strategy in their IRB application.
+For more information, view the ResearchMatch PowerPoint and visit ResearchMatch.org.

 Other UMB Campus Shared Resources

-- Assistance with grant Methods section on Community Engagement Research,
+- The grant methods section on Community Engagement Research.

-- Connecting you with a Citizen Scientist.
-A Citizen Scientist is a community member who has received training on how to review research proposals and offer input on the relevance and feasibility in the proposed population.
+- Connecting you with a Citizen Scientist, a community member who has received training on how to review research proposals and offer input on the relevance and feasibility in the proposed population.